 Once your application has been acknowledged as valid, it will be published on the online planning register, where you can check and view the progress.

-To avoid delays, view our works to an existing single family dwelling house checklist (PDF) and minor and major development checklist (PDF) to ensure you provide the right documentation needed for a valid application.
+To avoid delays, view our works to an existing single family dwelling house (PDF, 265.72 KB) checklist and minor and major development checklist (PDF, 510.67 KB) to ensure you provide the right documentation needed for a valid application.

-We aim to decide all minor applications including householder applications within eight weeks of the application being confirmed as valid.
-If your application was initially found to be invalid, the eight weeks will not start until all required information is received.
+We aim to decide all minor applications including householder applications within 8 weeks of the application being confirmed as valid.
+If your application was initially found to be invalid, the 8 weeks will not start until all required information is received.

-Applications for major developments have a decision time of thirteen weeks and applications accompanied by an Environmental Impact Assessment have a decision time of sixteen weeks.
+Applications for major developments have a decision time of 13 weeks and applications accompanied by an Environmental Impact Assessment have a decision time of 16 weeks.

 Planning applications can be decided by elected members at the Planning Committee.
 Planning Committees take place monthly and officers will produce a report to support their recommendation.

 Members of the public can only take part in the discussion at Planning Committee through the deputation process.
-More information is available in our planning committee procedure leaflet (PDF).
+More information is available in our planning committee procedure leaflet (PDF, 50 KB).

 At the meeting, the planning application can be approved, refused or deferred if more information or a site visit is required.
 Members of the planning committee must declare an interest in a particular application if they have a connection to the applicant or development being proposed.
 Depending on the circumstances, they may be asked to leave the meeting for that item.